Message from the interim department head

 If you are a potential graduate student, now is a great time to consider joining the department.
 With so many new faculty and facilities, and a top national laboratory down the road, opportunities abound to pursue cutting-edge research in interesting areas such as energy storage, bio-inspired propulsion, human-robot interaction, and much more.
 Our alumni are employed in top positions throughout the world in academia, industry, and national labs.
 I invite you to explore our faculty webpages and research programs and get in touch with people working in areas of interest to you.

 If you are a potential undergraduate student or parent looking at the MABE department, the growth isn’t just in research activities.
 We are committed to enhancing the undergraduate education and future job opportunities for our students.
-In my opinion, there is no better place for an undergraduate engineering education than at a high-quality state school.
 The atmosphere is energetic, and there are numerous opportunities to become involved in student organizations, work in research with faculty or at ORNL, work on a co-op assignment almost anywhere the world, or carve your own unique path.

 Undergraduates are trained in a new Advanced Prototyping Laboratory, equipped with computational engineering software and hardware, including 3-D printers and other state-of-the-art equipment.
 Senior design projects with industrial sponsorships from leaders such as Boeing, NIH, NASA, DOE, DENSO, and many others help prepare our students for the “real world” and establish job pipelines.
 Like our graduate program, our undergraduate alumni are employed in top positions all over the world in academia, industry, and national labs.